-Parabola's Apache Kafka API
+Connect to the Apache Kafka API with Parabola

-See how it works
+See it in action

 1. Connect to the Kafka API through Parabola by navigating to the API page and selecting Apache Kafka